Home

 REPEATER PHOTOS BELOW - Top row is Mt Mansfield W1KOO/VHF, W1IMD UHF, Bottom row is UVM Redstone Campus, Burlington W1KOO VHF/UHF.
 See "Repeaters" page.

-Our Annual December BARC Potluck Supper (Now post-pandemic) is Friday, December 15 at 18:00 IN-PERSON at the First Congregational Church located at 39 Main Street, Essex Junction, VT (Route 15 East from 5 Corners just across the tracks) in meeting hall next to the parking lot.
-Family members are welcome and have joined us in the past.
+Our March BARC meeting is Friday, March 15 at 19:00 both on ZOOM and IN-PERSON at the First Congregational Church located at 39 Main Street, Essex Junction, VT (Route 15 East from 5 Corners just across the tracks) in the MARVIN LOUNGE at the far end of the building from the Parking Lot.
+(Turn Right, down the ramp/stairs, then left to the far end of the hallway up the stairs again to the right.)

 In other news,